 For each statement your report will show a bar graph with the aggregated responses from your team.

 The assessment response choices are never, rarely, sometimes, often or always.
 Some statements are weighted differently than others.
-For instance, if a team member responds that they have experienced discrimination, even rarely, it would be shown in red as a serious concern.
+For instance, if a team member responds that they have experienced discrimination, even rarely, it’d be shown in red as a serious concern.

 It’s up to you as a leader to determine whether the specific statement represents a potential legal issue, something that you could easily improve or something that requires organizational support.